gokulan006/CrisisWatch-AI/README.md

 One of the major challenges in behavioral health monitoring is accurately identifying a user's location from unstructured Reddit posts.

 1. **spaCy Named Entity Recognition (NER)** identifies posts containing potential location entities.
-3. **Nominatim** converts inferred locations into latitude and longitude coordinates.
+2. **Nominatim** converts inferred locations into latitude and longitude coordinates.

-This significantly reduces the number of LLM API calls while improving location inference accuracy.

-## TECHNOLOGIES USED

-### Backend

-- Flask
-- SQLAlchemy
-- PRAW (Python Reddit API Wrapper)
-- TensorFlow/Keras
-- Transformers (DistilBERT)
-- VADER Sentiment Analysis
-- spaCy (NER)
-- Geopy (Geocoding)

-### Frontend

-- Dash (Dashboard framework)
-- Plotly (Visualizations)
-- Folium (Geospatial mapping)
-- WordCloud
-- HTML
-- Tailwind CSS

-### Database

-- SQLite

 ## DEMO
 Due to cost compute constraints, we were unable to deploy the complete version of the application that includes the full post analysis pipeline(post extraction, model inference, and geolocation).